rehierl/node-tree-outliner/3-4-0-design-5.md

 that is subsequent to the section's open and presequent to its default close event.

-Again, just because an option is technically possible, does not imply that it would be reasonable to support such an option.
+However, just because an option is technically possible, does not imply that it would be reasonable to support such an option.

 ### type-2, next sibling